 Several years ago, I continued that baking tradition but no longer had the company and helpful hands of my mother as she had passed on to the next life.

-Cutting back to only 10 different kinds, the tins that are now readied to be given away still have a nice assortment.
+Cutting back to only 10 different kinds, the tins that are now ready to be given away still have a nice assortment.

 Since these Quaker oatmeal cookies have been made as a part of the gift assortment for numerous holiday seasons—and before that filled lunch boxes when we kids went to school decades ago—many sweet and nostalgic memories go into making of them each year.

 Hope you enjoy baking these healthy oatmeal cookies for your loved ones or bake some Quaker Oats oatmeal cookies to give away as gifts.
 I'll bet that you get compliments and smiles!

 © 2010 Peggy Woods